 The Muslim world from its beginning in the 6th century set itself on a hike – from a dim beginning, to heights of moral virtue and social justice; this self-organization of the Arab society and its self-commitment to cleanliness, truth and justice and it’s having found a larger-than-life purpose, opened it to the possibilities of learning, exploration and advent.
 The Muslim world not only expanded through the Middle East, Africa and Europe, accepting knowledge from wherever they found it, but also engaged in pioneer-works in Mathematics, Clinical Psychiatry, Psychotherapy, Neurobiology, Neurosurgery, Economics, Jurisprudence, Astronomy, Astrology, Social Sciences, Demography, Cultural History, Historiography, Philosophy of History, Sociology, Cartography, Environmental Science, Anthropology, Geodesy, Algebra, Algorithm, Optics, Mechanics, Robotics and several other sciences that are considered modern even to this day.

-All this ingenuity came from schools built around men of knowledge and from centers of learning under the patronage of caliphs of their times – ‘reason’ and the ‘love for knowledge’ being the bases of the philosophy preached by the Quran.
+All this ingenuity came from schools built around men of knowledge and from centers of learning under the patronage of the caliphs of their times – ‘reason’ and the ‘love for knowledge’ being the bases of the philosophy preached by the Quran.
 Just as the Age of Reason and Enlightenment (17th century) is attributed to scientific and literary journals, coffee houses, debating societies and masonic lodges in addition to regular universities – in the same way great Muslim scholars not only attracted knowledge seekers from around the Muslim world but also commented and debated over works of the contemporaries and the old.
-Knowledge seekers traveled, collecting honey from all around, all works of antiquity, especially of Greek philosophers was greatly cherished and translated – Al-Kindi and Al-Tabari resumed Greek thought in the Islamic world, Al-Kawarzami and Al-Fazari explored Indian wisdom.
+Knowledge seekers traveled, collecting honey from all around, all works of antiquity, especially of Greek philosophers was greatly cherished and translated – Al-Kindi and Al-Tabari resumed Greek thought in the Islamic world, while Al-Kawarzami and Al-Fazari explored Indian wisdom.
 Great centers of wisdom and learning were spread from Marrakesh to Dehli and from Ghazni to Granada, wherever the Muslims empires gained strength and prosperity.